mlaanderson/app-server/README.md

 #### standalone.web_path
 The path to mount the web app on the web server.

+### web_sockets
+Indicates if web socket connections should be enabled for apps.

 ### allow_static
 If set to true, the server will failover to serving static content from